Mixture of Directed Graphical Models for Discrete Spatial Random Fields: Proper Colorings of Graphs

 \end{proof}

+If all $\psi_c$ functions for clique sizes greater than one are equal to some constant, then the function $g$ does specify a valid probability distribution, a product of independent distributions -- the antithesis of a spatial analysis setting.
 The normalizing constant to ensure the aMRF does indeed sum to one is $ \sum_{\z\in\Zcal} g(\z|\xibf), $ which returns us to an intractable normalizing constant that we sought to avoid in the MRF.
 Interestingly, the factorization of the aMRF given by a proper coloring of the graph is, in fact, a product mixture of DGMs.
 Each $p(\z_l|\z_{-l},\xibf)$ is a DGM represented by a DAG where all edges are oriented to the vertices of color $l$, the vertices not of color $l$ are orphans and edges between vertices not of color $l$ are deleted.
 Rather than try to find the normalization constant of a product mixture, we instead fit a standard (additive) mixture model and expand the class of possible DGMs in the mixture.